 The Arc is the largest national community-based organization advocating for and serving people with intellectual and developmental disabilities and their families.
 We encompass all ages and more than 100 different diagnoses including autism, Down syndrome, Fragile X syndrome, and various other developmental disabilities.
-Visit: https://arcwi.org/, Call: 608.422.4250, or Email: firstname.lastname@example.org
+Visit: https://arcwi.org/about/affiliate-chapters/

-The Autism Society of Wisconsin provides a community for those who care about increasing the quality of life for those affected by autism in our 53 county service area.
-Founded in 1979, the Autism Society of Wisconsin has been passionately committed to improving the lives of those affected by autism for over 38 years.
+The Autism Society of Greater Wisconsin provides a community for those who care about increasing the quality of life for those affected by autism in our 53 county service area.
+Founded in 1979, the Autism Society of Greater Wisconsin has been passionately committed to improving the lives of those affected by autism for over 38 years.
 ASW builds relationships and partnerships with other community agencies with the goal of building autism friendly, inclusive communities across our service area.
-For more information about regional chapters and statewide information, conferences, information, visit http://www.asw4autism.org/ or call (888) 428-8476 / (920) 558-4602.
+For more information about regional chapters and statewide information, conferences, information, visit https://www.autismgreaterwi.org/contact/

 Autism Society of Southeast Wisconsin’s (ASSEW) mission is to improve the lives of all affected by autism and serve as the primary Autism/Asperger Syndrome PDD resource in Dodge, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha counties.
 ASSEW holds several networking, support, and professional development events throughout the year.
-For more information, visit http://www.assew.org/.
+For more information, visit https://www.assew.org/contact/

 Western (800) 400-3678, Southern (800) 532-3321, Northern (866) 640-4106, Northeast (877) 568-5205, Southeast (800) 234-5437

 Family Voices of Wisconsin is a statewide network of families who have children and youth with special health care needs and/or disabilities and those who work on their behalf.
 We support families by providing information

 Matches parents to other parents with similar needs.